vmware/cloud-provider-for-cloud-director/README.md

 The `Access Control` right is needed in order to generate refresh tokens for the `ClusterAdminUser`.

-Note: For CSE 4.0, a user created from the `Kubernetes Cluster Author` role will have these additional rights.

-In order to create an https ingress([Creating LoadBalancer using third-party ingress](#creation-of-a-loadBalancer-using-a-third-party-ingress)), the following right is also required:

-1. General =>
-   1. Manage Certificates Library

-Note: For CSE 4.0, this right is not part of the `Kubernetes Cluster Author` role.

 ### Instances Interface: Node Lifecycle Management (LCM)
 There is no particular configuration needed in order to use the Node LCM.